maths/moodle-qtype_stack/doc/en/Authoring/Parsons.md

 Functionality and styling can be customised through the use of block parameters.

 1. `input`: string.
-The name of the STACK input variable (e.g., `"ans1"`), this links to an internal `state` parameter that updates the input as a Maxima expression so that it can be evaluated by a PRT.
+The name of the STACK input variable (e.g., `"ans1"`), this links to an internal `state` parameter that updates the input as a Maxima expression so that it can be stored and evaluated by a PRT.
 2. `height`: string containing a positive float + a valid CSS unit (e.g.`"480px"`, `"100%"`, ...).
 Default is to create a window of automatic height to fit all the content upon load.
 Entering a value for the `height` parameter in the block header fixes the height of the window containing the drag-and-drop lists and will disable automatic resizing of the window containing the lists.
 Students will still be able to automatically resize the window with the expand button.
 3. `width`: string containing a positive float + a valid CSS unit (e.g.`"480px"`, `"100%"`, ...).
 Default is `"100%"`.
 This fixes the width of the window containing the drag-and-drop lists.
 4. `aspect-ratio`: string, containing a float between 0 and 1.
 This can be used with `height`/`length` _or_ `width` (not both) and automatically determines the value of the un-used parameter in accordance with the value of `aspect-ratio`; unset by default.
 An error will occur if one sets values for `aspect-ratio`, `width`, `height` _or_ `aspect-ratio`, `width`, `length`.
 5. `clone`: string of the form `"true"` or `"false"`.
 It is `"false"` by default.
 When `"false"` there are two lists and each proof step is "single-use", here the author must write all necessary proof steps even if they repeat; when `"true"` all proof steps are re-usable with no restrictions on how many times they are used, steps can only be dragged from the available list into the answer list, and there is a bin to tidy up steps.
 6. `orientation`: string of the form `"horizontal"` or `"vertical"`.
 This can be used to fix the initial orientation shown to the user, `"horizontal"` will show lists side-by-side and `"vertical"` will show lists on top of each other.
 Note that there is a button on the page in which the user may switch the orientation to their preference while answering the question, so the `"orientation"` block parameter only determines the initial layout.
 It is `"horizontal"` by default.
 7. `override-css`: string containing the location of a local CSS file contained in `question/type/stack/corsscripts/` directory in the format `cors://file-name` or a href to an external CSS stylesheet.
 This will override all CSS styling of the drag-and-drop listing, so it should be used with care.
 However, it can be used to customise the styling of the lists by writing one's own custom CSS file and passing in the location of that file to this parameter.
 This parameter is unset by default.
 8. `override-js`: string containing a local JavaScript library or a href to a cdn of a JavaScript library.
 This will overwrite the Sortable library used with the library identified by the string.
 This should be used if one wishes to use an updated version of the Sortable library, or adding functionality with a custom library.
 Note that the custom library will need to either extend or import the base Sortable functionality.
 Unset by default.
 9. `version`: string of the form `"local"` or `"cdn"`.
 Whether to use STACK's local copy of the Sortable library or whether to pull version 1.15.0 of Sortable from cdn.
 This is `"local"` by default.